hydronica/trial/README.md

     - each test is self isolated so a panic won't stop other cases from running
     - check for expected panic cases with `ShouldPanic`
   - Test error cases
-    - Check that function returns an error: `ShouldErr`
+    - Check that a function returns an error: `ShouldErr`
     - Check that an error strings contains expected string: `ExpectedErr`
     - Check that an error is of expected type: `ExpectedErr: ErrType(err)`
   - Fail tests that take too long to complete